Boston: Demographics

+Ethnicity

-People of Irish descent form the largest single ethnic group in the city, making up 15.8% of the population, followed by Italians, accounting for 8.3% of the population.
-People of West Indian and Caribbean ancestry are another sizable group, at over 15%.
+In 2011, African-Americans comprised 22% of the city's population.
+People of Irish descent formed the second-largest single ethnic group in the city, making up 15.8% of the population, followed by Italians, accounting for 8.3% of the population.
+People of West Indian and Caribbean ancestry are another sizable group, collectively at over 15%.

 In Greater Boston, these numbers grew significantly, with 150,000 Dominicans according to 2018 estimates, 134,000 Puerto Ricans, 57,500 Salvadorans, 39,000 Guatemalans, 36,000 Mexicans, and over 35,000 Colombians.
-East Boston has a diverse Hispanic/Latino population of Salvadorans, Colombians, Guatemalans, Mexicans, Dominicans, Puerto Ricans, and even Portuguese-speaking people from Portugal and Brazil.
+East Boston has a diverse Hispanic/Latino population of Salvadorans, Colombians, Guatemalans, Mexicans, Dominicans and Puerto Ricans.
 Hispanic populations in southwest Boston neighborhoods are mainly made up of Dominicans and Puerto Ricans, usually sharing neighborhoods in this section with African Americans and Blacks with origins from the Caribbean and Africa especially Cape Verdeans and Haitians.
-Neighborhoods such as Jamaica Plain and Roslindale have experienced a growing number of Dominican Americans.
+Neighborhoods such as Jamaica Plain and Roslindale have a growing number of Dominican Americans.

+There is a large and historical Armenian community in Boston, and the city is home to the Armenian Heritage Park.
 Over 27,000 Chinese Americans made their home in Boston city proper in 2013.

-Ancestry

-According to the 2012–2016 American Community Survey 5-Year Estimates, the largest ancestry groups in Boston, Massachusetts are:
+According to the 2012–2016 American Community Survey 5-Year Estimates, the largest ancestry groups in Boston are:

-Demographic breakdown by ZIP Code

 Income

-Data is from the 2008–2012 American Community Survey 5-Year Estimates.
+Data is from the American Community Survey's five-year estimates 2008–2012.

 Religion

-According to a 2014 study by the Pew Research Center, 57% of the population of the city identified themselves as Christians, with 25% attending a variety of Protestant churches and 29% professing Roman Catholic beliefs; 33% claim no religious affiliation, while the remaining 10% are composed of adherents of Judaism, Buddhism, Islam, Hinduism, Baháʼí and other faiths.
+In a 2014 study by the Pew Research Center, 57% of the population of the city identified themselves as Christians, with 25% attending a variety of Protestant churches and 29% professing Roman Catholic beliefs.
+33% claim no religious affiliation.
+The remaining 10% are composed of adherents of Judaism, Buddhism, Islam, Hinduism, and other faiths.